First alterview with the Time Traveller Persona, where he explains his time travelling philosophy and tells of his uninteresting time travel to 2008

 No, no, I wore a hood, I did it myself, I mean as my present self.
 I didn’t actually go my graduation party back then, when the past was my present, it’s a long story –

 But what about Hitler?

 Oh, I… you know it’s typical, you’d expect anyone to say ‘go kill Hitler’, but how would I go about it?
-I don’t speak German.
+I don’t even speak German.
 When you’re a Time Traveller you must, must, think of the technicalities, it’s a matter of life and death it is!

 Perhaps in the future you could acquire some in-ear translator thing that makes you understand all languages and speak all languages.
 No?
 I mean you’d get it in the future and go back to the past.

 Do you know there’s a brilliant episode of the Twilight Zone, not the old TV show, the newer one, I think from the 90’s.
 This guy can go back to the past and sets out to kill Hitler, and he does, I mean he kills the baby of Hitler’s parents, but then they adopt a child in secret or something, and the child they adopt is actually the child who grows up to be the historic figure of Adolf Hitler.

 So you’re saying you can’t really change the past, what’s happened must have happened and would happen either way.